BayesLIM/emupy/README.md

 ```

 ### Running
-See Examples for ways to run the code
+See Examples for demonstrations of how to run the code